Share

 From Circular Quay, go to the Sydney Visitors Centre on the corner of Argyle and Playfair street and get a fee map and walking tour leaflet.
 The walk takes you through “The Rocks,” historical Sydney, with the oldest buildings, and you finish at the Observatory at the top for marvelous bridge and harbor views.

-Botanical gardens and Mrs. Macquarie’s Point
+Botanical gardens & Mrs. Macquarie’s Point

 From Circular Quay, go past the Opera House and follow the sea wall to Mrs. Macquarie’s chair, where the Governor’s wife sat on a rock ledge shaped like a chair watching for ships from England, and lovely views of the harbor.
 Then walk back through the Botanical gardens and glasshouses, one of Sydney’s gems.
 Look out for the fruit bats (huge and don’t stand underneath the trees where they roost!!) and the water pools with lotus flowers.
 This return will take you back to Circular Quay or central Sydney.